matter-labs/zksync-web-era-docs/docs/dev/fundamentals/faq.md

 ## What is a testnet ReGenesis?

 Sometimes, the team working on zkSync will initiate a regenesis on testnet - a restart of the blockchain which will introduce upgrades and return the state to the initial point.
-This won't happen on mainnet, and it is unlikely to happen on testnet after mainnet launch.